harelba/q/mkdocs/docs/index.md

         Its purpose is to bring SQL expressive power to manipulating text data using the Linux command line.

-        Basic usage is q "<sql-like query>" where table names are just regular file names (Use - to read from standard input) When the input contains a header row, use -H, and column names will be set according to the header row content.
+        Basic usage is q "<sql like query>" where table names are just regular file names (Use - to read from standard input) When the input contains a header row, use -H, and column names will be set according to the header row content.
 If there isn't a header row, then columns will automatically be named c1..cN.

         Column types are detected automatically.
 Use -A in order to see the column name/type analysis.